BigstoneDevelopment/datapack-wiki/standards.md

 ### BIN
 - **Color:** 🟥 Red Concrete
 - **Location:** IBIN at (7, 2) – OBIN at (10, 2)
 - The default port.
-Used to connect redblocks together, and is the simplest port (as it does not preserve signal strength).
+Used to connect components together, and is the simplest port (as it does not preserve signal strength).
 These are made for speed.

 ### HEX
 - **Color:** 🟦 **Blue** Concrete _(To clarify, **REGULAR** BLUE, not light blue)_
 - **Location:** IHEX at (5, 2) – OHEX at (12, 2)
 - A more advanced port.
 They preserve the signal strength from the output of the previous block.
 Useful for HEX calculations.
-- Recommended to have IHEX next to an IBIN to ensure compatibility with other redblocks (IBIN would set the input on that side to 15 or 0 to convert it to HEX)
+- Recommended to have IHEX next to an IBIN to ensure compatibility with other components (IBIN would set the input on that side to 15 or 0 to convert it to HEX)

 ### HEX-STATE
 - **Color:** 🟩 Green Concrete
 - **Location:** IHEX-STATE at (5, 4) – OHEX-STATE at (12, 4)
-- (Under development) Used to check the state of a redblock which is currently doing an operation.
+- (Under development) Used to check the state of a component which is currently doing an operation.
 The component can decide what signal strength each state is.
 If a component decides multiple states counts as the same value it should pulse when changing between them to indicate the state has changed (But try avoid having multiple states output the same thing).
 (Examples: A comparator could return the value of the state; an observer can "observe" the state to know if it has changed).
 You could use this output to make your bigstone circuit do certain things!

 ### HEX-2
 - **Color:** 🟨 Yellow Concrete